tkrotoff/fetch/README.md

 console.log(response);
 ```

-The Fetch API is not supported by IE and old browsers, use [whatwg-fetch](https://github.com/github/fetch) polyfill
+Fetch is not supported by IE and old browsers, use [whatwg-fetch](https://github.com/github/fetch) polyfill
 (+ [core-js](https://github.com/zloirock/core-js) for other modern JS features like async/await).

 ## API